 Yes.
 You may have heard the term apportionment of damages.
 In dealing with comparative negligence, apportionment is the statutory term used to describe the percentage by which the Court will reduce an award of damages if you are found to be partly, but less than 50% to blame.
 Georgia uses apportionment to divide the award of damages among the persons who are at fault, or liable, by the percentage each person is determined to be at fault.
 O.C.G.A.
 51-12-33.

 You could and probably should interview several lawyers.
 This can be done in the free initial case evaluation most PI lawyers offer.
 This exercise will give you the benefit of knowing how ‘solid’ your case is.
 It will also help you to see whether or not the law firm has the resources necessary to work your claim to its most positive result.
 There are many unseen details in the course of generating a settlement and it takes a team of dedicated legal experts to make it happen well.

-If you or someone you love has been hurt in an automobile accident, you owe it to yourself to at least discuss the matter with a qualified attorney
+If you or someone you love has been hurt in an automobile accident and you think contributory negligence may apply, you owe it to yourself to at least discuss the matter with a qualified attorney

 At the Millar Law Firm, we offer you an initial consultation at no charge.
-With our combined years of experience in the personal injury field, we are well positioned to give you the advice you need to make handling your accident claim easier and more effective.
+With our car accident law offices in Atlanta and our experienced automobile injury attorneys in South Atlanta, we have over 25 continuous years of practice and experience in the personal injury field.
+We are here to give you the advice you need to make handling your accident claim easier and more effective.
 For your free case review, call us today at 770-400-0000.